Tresjs/tres/docs/api/composables.md

 Vue 3 [Composition API](https://vuejs.org/guide/extras/composition-api-faq.html#what-is-composition-api) allows you to create reusable logic that can be shared across components.
 It also allows you to create custom hooks that can be used in your components.

-TresJS takes huge advantage of this API to create a set of composable functions that can be used to create animations, interact with the scene, and more.
+**TresJS** takes huge advantage of this API to create a set of composable functions that can be used to create animations, interact with the scene and more.
 It also allows you to create more complex scenes that might not be possible using just the Vue Components (Textures, Loaders, etc.).

-The core of TresJS uses these composables internally, so you would be using the same API that the core uses.
+The core of **TresJS** uses these composables internally, so you would be using the same API that the core uses.
 For instance, components that need to updated on the internal render loop use the `useRenderLoop` composable to register a callback that will be called every time the renderer updates the scene.

 ## useRenderLoop

-The `useRenderLoop` composable is the core of TresJS animations.
+The `useRenderLoop` composable is the core of **TresJS** animations.
 It allows you to register a callback that will be called on native refresh rate.
-This is the most important composable in TresJS.
+This is the most important composable in **TresJS**.

 ```ts
 const { onLoop, resume } = useRenderLoop()